|

 I really and truly will not make fried eggs without a little bacon grease for added bacon flavor.
 I place a tablespoon or so in my skillet and let it melt, then fry my eggs in it.

-9. Make delicious oven-fried potatoes.
+9. Make oven-fried potatoes

 Spread some bacon grease into the bottom of a jelly roll pan.
 Cut potatoes into long wedges with the skin still on them and sprinkle with kosher salt.
 Place on top of the bacon grease and put in a 400-degree oven until browned, about 45 minutes to an hour.
 Turn every 15 minutes so they get evenly brown and the bottoms have the chance to oven fry in that delicious grease.

-10. Spread it on toast.
+10. Spread it on toast

-Yep, bacon grease tastes absolutely delicious spread on a piece of crusty sourdough or even cinnamon raisin bread (don’t knock it until you’ve tried it!).
+Yep, bacon grease tastes absolutely delicious spread on a piece of crusty sourdough or even cinnamon raisin bread.
+Don’t knock it until you’ve tried it.

-11. Drizzle it on popcorn.
+11. Drizzle it on popcorn

 If you’re a savory popcorn fan, heat up a bit of bacon grease on the stove or in the microwave and drizzle it over your popcorn.

-12. Add it to your pancake batter.
+12. Add it to your pancake batter

-15. Fry grilled cheese.
+15. Fry grilled cheese

 Make the best grilled cheese ever by frying it in bacon grease rather than butter.

-FAQs on Uses for Bacon Grease
+FAQs on Bacon Grease

 Does turkey bacon grease work just as well as regular bacon?